teamniteo/handbook/5_People/personal-finances.md

 We're looking to invest in the lowest cost funds by a large and reputable fund.
 Niteo, Dejan, and Nejc all invest in [Vanguard's](https://en.wikipedia.org/wiki/The_Vanguard_Group) funds:

-- VWRA for the global stock market
+- VWRA for the global stock market (listed as VWCE in EUR)
 - BNDW for the global bond market

 How should you split your portfolio between the two assets?
 The most popular split is 70% stocks and 30% bonds.
 If you're young and have the stomach for higher volatility (change in portfolio value), you can go higher with the stocks.
 When you're closer to retirement, you start adding more to bonds.